On the finiteness length of some soluble linear groups

 The purpose of this paper is twofold.
-First, using algebraic methods, we give an upper bound on the finiteness length of groups with certain soluble representations---this includes many soluble or parabolic subgroups of $\GL_n(R)$.
-Second, we record the current state of knowledge on the finiteness lengths of H.~Abels' infinite family of soluble matrix groups $\set{\mbA_n(R)}_{n \geq 2}$.
-This includes a different proof of an unpublished result of R.~Strebel, who classified which $\mbA_n(R)$ are finitely presented.
-More precisely, our main results are the following.
+First, using algebraic methods, we give an upper bound on the finiteness length of groups with certain soluble $R$-representations, including many parabolic subgroups of classical groups.
+Second, we record the current state of knowledge on the finiteness lengths of H.~Abels' soluble matrix groups $\set{\mbA_n(R)}_{n \geq 2}$.
+This includes a different, topological proof of an unpublished result of R.~Strebel, who classified which $\mbA_n(R)$ are finitely presented.
+Our main results are the following.